dfinity/motoko/guide/guide.md

 WebAssembly is language-agnostic.
 It does not require a high-level type system for language inter-operation.
-Although {proglang} is specifically designed to compile to WebAssembly and make it easy to write programs to run on the internet computer, it just one of many languages you can use to develop applications for the internet computer platform.
+Although {proglang} is specifically designed to compile to WebAssembly and make it easy to write programs to run on the internet computer, it is just one of many languages you can eventually use to develop applications for the internet computer platform.

 To support multiple languages and typed, cross-language communication, {company-id} also provides an *Interface Definition Language* (IDL).
 The {proglang} compiler automates the production and consumption of IDL files using the type signatures in {proglang} programs and the structure of imported IDL interfaces.